16 Top-Rated Tourist Attractions in Sri Lanka

 The museum has multiple levels and showcases both cultural and natural exhibits.
 Everything is shown chronologically, starting with the island's prehistoric history.

 You'll find the museum in central Colombo, near Viharamahadevi Park.
 It's housed in a Victorian colonial building that was purpose-built for the museum and opened in 1877.

 4. Pinnawalla Zoo

-The zoo has a big leopard compound with a large leap (pack) of leopards.
+The Pinnawalla Zoo has a big leopard compound with a large leap (pack) of leopards.
 There's also a deer enclosure, which has multiple varieties of deer all living in the same, large natural environment.
-Because it can be a long drive to the zoo (three hours from Colombo), visitors have a petting zoo to experience, before they even buy tickets.
+Because it can be a long drive to the zoo (three hours from Colombo), visitors (especially kids) have a petting zoo to experience, before they even buy tickets.
 There are birds (ducks, turkeys, swans, and pea fowl), turtles, rabbits and other animals to meet as soon as you arrive.

 5. National Museum of Natural History

 After you've visited the Sri Lanka National Museum and learned about Sri Lanka's cultural history, head to the nearby National Museum of Natural History to trace its physical, wildlife, and natural history.

 This museum shows the country's incredible indigenous natural history, with examples of animals, plants, and minerals that are endemic to the South Asian island.
 The island's ancient and prehistoric history is also on display, with some cool fossils and skeletons including those of dinosaurs.